hardikpatel29/cloudops-interview-questions/Petabyte-Scale Data Migration to AWS.md

 # Petabyte-Scale Data Migration to AWS

-This guide outlines various AWS-supported solutions for transferring petabytes of data from on-premises or external systems to AWS cloud, along with recommendations and use cases.

----

 ## 📦 Use Cases

 - Migrate large-scale datasets (e.g., PBs of video, logs, scientific data) to AWS.